-The Incident Reporting form may be used to submit reports of sexual harassment.
-The form is located at https://www.mckendree.edu/offices/student-affairs/student-conduct/reporting.php and can also be used to make anonymous reports.
-Many fields on the report can be left blank; the only required fields are the Nature of this Report, Date of Incident, Location of Incident, and Incident Description Fields.
+The Incident Reporting Form (https://cm.maxient.com/reportingform.php?mckendreeUniv) can be used to quickly submit reports of sexual harassment.
+Anonymous reports may be made using this method.
+Many of the fields on the report can be left blank; the only required fields are the Nature of this Report, Date of Incident, Location of Incident, and Incident Description Fields.
 You can specify the type of misconduct in the Title IX Concerns dropdown box in the Questions section, should you wish to do so.